JERRYFROMKENYA/OSS-bounties/POMODORO.md

 - System notifications with user interaction (if permitted by the browser)
 - Fully keyboard accessible
 - Screen reader friendly

+## Technical Implementation

+- **Package Manager**: N/A - Simple HTML/CSS/JS implementation without build tools
+- **Database Setup**: N/A - No database required
+- **Environment Variables**: N/A - No environment variables needed
+- **Build Process**: No build process required - single HTML file with embedded CSS/JS

+## Testing Evidence

+- **Test Coverage**: Comprehensive automated and manual tests covering all critical functionality
+- **Critical Flows Tested**:
+  - Background audio playback when tab is inactive
+  - Notification permission handling (granted, denied, default states)
+  - Timer accuracy during tab inactive periods
+  - Input validation for edge cases
+  - Notification repetition and acknowledgment
+  - Visual feedback with different permission states
+- **Test Results**: Automated tests can be run using the included test suite - see Testing section below

+## Demo Evidence

+- **Live Demo**: The application can be run directly by opening index.html in Chrome browser
+- **Demo Instructions**: Complete usage instructions provided in the "How to Use" section below

 ## How to Use